genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/notify/ms_teams.md

 ## System configuration

-None required for Teams integration, we simply need to know the WebHook URL which is used in database entries outlined in the section below
+No configuration is required for Teams integration; you simply need to know the WebHook URL which is used in database entries outlined in the section below

 ## Database configuration